Yabbo/mixmode-pcap-ingest/README.md

 # mixmode-pcap-ingest
 Read in pcap files from a directory and replay them using tshark to a nic

+NOTES:
+- This script must be run as root to have access to the nic.
+- You must specify the pcap directory and nic to broadcast to

 ---
 Current Error: